Oshawa (federal electoral district): 1991-2002: The NDP's fall and the Liberals' success

 By the time the 1993 election campaign started, the NDP was also very unpopular.
-Liberal candidate Ivan Grose did win, but the Liberals' vote share didn't go up much.
-This was the same election that the Liberals nearly swept Ontario.
+Despite the Liberals' vote share in the riding not increasing much compared to in 1990, Liberal candidate Ivan Grose won as part of the Liberals' near-sweep of Ontario.
 In 1996, the riding was once again modified.
 It would lose the part of the riding east of Harmony Road and north of King Street (former Highway 2), but it would gain the area west of Ritson Road between Rossland Road and Taunton Road.
 The 1993 result for each party did not vary more than 1.2% when redistributed to the new area of the riding.

-In 1997, the PCs and the NDP rebounded slightly et the expense of the Liberals and the Reform Party and Grose was re-elected by a slightly smaller margin.
+In 1997, the PCs and the NDP rebounded slightly at the expense of the Liberals and the Reform Party and Grose was re-elected by a slightly smaller margin.
 In 2000, the Liberals increased their vote share and their margin of victory by about 5%, mostly at the expense of the NDP.

 In 2003, the riding was expanded.
 Initially, the district would consist of the area of Oshawa south of Rossland Road as well as the area east of Ritson Road south of Taunton Road.
 However, area MP Judy Longfield objected, by which point the proposed boundaries had changed to south of Rossland and south of Taunton west of Ritson.
-Longfield proposed, citing support from MP Ivan Grose and Oshawa City Council, that the district be changed from the previous version to not include the area west of Simcoe Street north of Rossland Road and the Oshawa Creek north of former Highway 2, but include the area east of Sincoe Street up to Winchester Road.
+Longfield proposed, citing support from MP Ivan Grose and Oshawa City Council, that the district be changed from the previous version to not include the area west of Simcoe Street north of Rossland Road and the Oshawa Creek north of former Highway 2, but include the area east of Simcoe Street up to Winchester Road.
 A new Whitby—Oshawa riding would cover the rest of Oshawa.
-This proposal ended up being implemented.
-The redistributed result showed minimal change.
+The proposal was implemented and the redistributed result showed minimal change.